gold-lab/ExInAtor2/README.md

 The output files for recurrence are stored in Output_REC.
 Several intermediary files will be generated.
 The output files included in the repository are:

-1. QQplot
+1. qqplot.png: QQplot of the expected and observed pvalues

-2. Venn Daigram
+2. venn.png: Venn Diagram of all genes and genes in the true positive set.

-3. Precision plot
+3. precision.png: Plot with genes ranked by p value on the x axis and percentage of genes in the true set on the y axis

 4. "results_Biliary-AdenoCA_fixed2_10000_100_12.txt" - The final output containing the p-vals and q-vals of input genes.